 As the idea of “empowering the workers” has become the new mantra of business, the basic question facing American industry is this: Why have so few companies been willing to implement this simple concept?

-Over the years since reading this book and reading many others on leadership, empowerment, culture change, etc. I have often asked this question myself.
-Why is something that makes so much sense so difficult in actual practice?
+Over the years since reading this book and reading many others on leadership, empowerment, culture change, etc., I have often asked this question myself.
+Why is something that makes so much sense so tricky in actual practice?
 The book goes on to say that the reason for this is that management “is afraid to give frontline employees the power and authority to make a difference” because they are afraid that someone will make a mistake, making “them” (management) look bad.
 Is that it?

 I don’t know.
-Although I think this is often the case, I think there’s much more to it than looking bad.
+Although this is often the case, I think there’s much more to it than looking bad.
 I believe it boils down to culture, and an organization’s culture reflects its senior leaders.

 I’ve said this before.
 Good leaders are rare.
 Consequently, only a handful can create the organizational culture necessary to foster employee empowerment, essential to achieving excellent customer service, regardless of the business.